YTread Logo

 Feb 18, 2020

-TV and radio presenter Richard it's great to have you back in the studio under sad circumstances came to mind very quickly when I heard the terrible news about Caroline Flack over the weekend because I know you know her but you also you were one of the first people i know anyway that did some serious journalism about
+joining the studio now by Richard Bacon Radio and TV presenter Richard, it's great to have you back in the studio under sad circumstances.
+It came to mind very quickly when I heard the terrible news about Caroline Flack over the weekend because I know you know her. but you were also one of the first people I know who did some serious journalism about

 trolling